 12. Stay Organized with Apps

-I’ve put two posts together on the best travel apps, so go check those out and download the ones that you think would work best for your traveling lifestyle.
-I use TripCase to keep all of my flight details and travel documents organized and in order.
+There are hundreds of travel apps on the market.
+Hundreds.
+(I personally use TripCase to keep all of my flight details and travel documents organized and in order.
 The best part?
-They do it all for me — for free!
+They do it all for me — for free!)
+So do some research and download the ones that you think would work best for your traveling lifestyle.

 13. Rent a House